puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

     }

 In this example, the value of the `$other` variable evaluates to `content`.
-Qualified variables are read-only -- you can not set a variable's value from other class.
+Qualified variables are read-only -- you cannot set a variable's value from other class.

 Variable qualification is dependent on the evaluation order of your classes.
 Class `myclass` must be evaluated before class